 Whether you’re interacting with friends on a social network, buying a product in an online marketplace or producing personalized content for business customers, you’re putting a computer information system to work for you.

-According to the worldwide employment website Indeed.com, an information system (IS) “facilitates the conversion of raw data into useful information.”
-Basically, an IS helps business leaders make decisions based on data.
+According to the worldwide employment website Indeed.com, a computer information system (CIS) “facilitates the conversion of raw data into useful information.”
+Basically, a CIS helps business leaders make decisions based on data.
 It helps answer questions such as:

 - Will a process be profitable?